The True Cost of a Government-Run Utility

 Why is this number so high?

-If the City moves forward, it would be required to pay fair market value for the utilities.
+If the City moves forward, it would be required to pay fair market value for the water utility.
 This isn’t optional — it’s a legal requirement of this kind of takeover.
-Acquiring these assets would take a significant financial commitment that would need to be approved by the Public Service Commission of Wisconsin.
+Acquiring this asset would take a significant financial commitment that would need to be approved by the Public Service Commission of Wisconsin.

 What would this mean for residents?